luapower/pthread/pthread.md

 > All functions raise errors but error messages are not included and error codes are platform specific (use google).

+> pthread.time() returns a unix timestamp with ~4 digits of subsecond precision on all platforms.
+Although not specified, LuaJIT's os.time() also returns a unix timestamp on all platforms, but only with second precision.
+Arithmetically comparing os.time() or pthread.time() timestamps between different OSs is thus supported.
+OTOH pthread.monotime() comparisons are only meaningful with timestamps collected in the same session.

 ## Howto